antoru/single-price-grid-component/README.md

 Users should be able to:

 - View the optimal layout for the component depending on their device's screen size
-- See the social media share links when they click the share icon

 ### Screenshot